Bramcals/MLOps-in-a-day-Tutorial-Guide/README.md

     b.
 Create the AML Compute target to run your master pipeline for model training and model evaluation.

     c.
 Run the master pipeline.
 The master pipeline has two steps: (1) Train the machine learning model, and (2) Evaluate the trained machine learning model.
+These steps are submitted to AML.
+On AML we have just created an compute that will execute the two steps.
+The results of the two steps can be seen in the Azure Machine Learning workspace.
+In the training step, the model is trained with an XGboosting algorithm.

     The evaluation step evaluates if the new model performance is better than the currently deployed model.
 If the new model performance is improved, the evaluate step will create a new Image for deployment.
 The results of the evaluation step will be saved in a file called `eval_info.json` that will be made available for the release pipeline.
 You can review the code for the master pipeline and its steps in `aml_service/pipelines_master.py`,  `scripts/train.py`, and `scripts/evaluate.py`.

     d.
 Publish the build artifacts.
 The `snapshot of the repository`, `config.json`, and `eval_info.json` files are published as build artifacts and thus can be made available for the release pipeline.